vitalijm/acf-custom-field-locations-rule/README.md

 ## Issues with the plugin

-It will slow down the loading of admin pages.
-Every choice field will trigger ACF run AJAX to check for field groups to be shown.
+It may slow down the loading of admin pages.
+Every choice field will trigger ACF to run AJAX to check for field groups to be shown.
 Worse than this, it will trigger this action for every choice in a radio or checkbox field.
+I'm not sure there's anything I can do to change this.